Aug 12, 2022

 You can also increase the max_execution_time limit in php.ini for PHP scripts to run longer:

 After saving the changes, restart Apache.
-The 504 gateway timeout error should be gone if it was caused by an insufficient request timeout limit.
+The HTTP 504 gateway timeout error should be gone if it was caused by an insufficient request timeout limit.

 If your VPS utilizes the Nginx server as a reverse proxy for Apache, try increasing the following values in /etc/nginx/conf.d/timeout.conf: